Anurag-k19/-Task-Manager-Dashboard/README.md

 # Task Manager Dashboard

 ## Overview
  - The Task Manager Dashboard is a basic to-do list app built using React and Tailwind CSS.
-It allows users to add and delete tasks efficiently with a clean and responsive UI.
+It allows users to add, edit, and delete tasks efficiently with a clean and responsive UI.

 ## Installation & Setup
  - Option 1: Run Locally